Campbell's Soup II: Production

-The screenprints were produced in New York City by the Salvatore Silkscreen Company.
+The portfolios were printed in New York City by the Salvatore Silkscreen Company and published by Factory Additions.
 There are 26 artist's proofs signed in ballpoint pen verso.
-The work is in several public collections including, Museum of Modern Art, Museum of Contemporary Art, Chicago, and the Milwaukee Art Museum.
-The Museum of Modern Art credits Salvatore Silkscreen Company as the printer, while crediting Factory Additions as the publisher.
 They approximate the dimensions of each screenshot composition at 31.875 × 18.875 in on a sheet of 35.0625 × 23.0625 in, while the Museum of Contemporary Art, Chicago rounds these dimensions at 35 × 23 in.